Lesson 33 Sangat (Very)

 And what is another word for barang, do you remember?
 It also starts with the letter "b" (you will find it in Lesson 19).

 As you would have noticed in the table above, the two very commonly-used adjectives (murah meaning "cheap" and marah meaning "angry") can get you mixed up as they are quite similar to each other.
 In order to be clear which is which, how about shouting out now in a very angry manner Saya MAAAAAAAAAAAAAAAAARAH! (= I'm ANNNNNNNNNNNNNGRY!).
-It might work, I don't know ;-) But first make sure that your wife or husband or children or office colleagues are not around before you start shouting like a madman that you are MAAAAAAAAAAAAAAAAARAH!
+It might work, I don't know ;-) But first make sure that your wife or husband or children or office colleagues are not around or they will think that you are gila (mad)!